HamedKhanmohammadi/Harbor-with-Built-in-Trivy/README.md

-# Full Guide: Installing Harbor with Built-in Trivy on Ubuntu 24.04 (HTTP Only)
+# Installing Harbor with Built-in Trivy on Ubuntu 24.04 (HTTP Only)

 ✅ **Trivy is automatically integrated**
 ✅ **No need to set up Redis manually**